AMWA-TV/info-006/docs/Device implementation How To.md

 1.Create WebIDL
 2.Create implementation based on WebIDL
 3.Map and expose the new control class implementation via the IS-12 protocol
-- Verify the control can be seen using Chrome Websocket Plugin
+- Verify that we can discover the new control class instance using a Chrome Websocket Plugin
 - Verify values are correct for interface statistics
 - Clear the counters on the control
 - Verify statistics provided by the new controller are correct